nothardy/Wall-et/README.md

 ![fotoefectos com_](https://user-images.githubusercontent.com/80794759/131603832-3283f871-8b44-40f6-add9-e6a24023fcb1.jpg)

 You can load money easily to your Wall-et account at select retailers.
  All you need to do is generate a code in your Wall-et app, and show it in the retail store along with your cash.
-You can usually add any amount per code.
+You can add any amount from $50 per barcode.
  The money will be added to your account immediately.